rmaicle/rmaicle.github.io/about.md

 group: About
 ---

-I have been proramming since my college days and still loving it.
+I'm a programmer from the Philippines.
-As one who gets older, I started getting my exposures to different areas of software development.
+Been exposed to different areas of software development as, i think, many of us do.
-I have used some major programming languages but I don't anymore.
+Did programming using some major programming languages and did some web front-ends too.
-Although I'm trying to learn a couple more.
-I have done a few web development projects too but they're just a scratch.
-Learning software engineering since 2000.
-I still recall getting very excited with the strawman version.
+Also keeping up with software engineering.
+I still recall getting very excited back then with the strawman version.

-I have heard about blogging back then but haven't really paid much attention.
+Heard about blogging back then but haven't really paid much attention.
-I started creating blog accounts back in 2009 but I haven't really written anything worth sharing.
+Started creating blog accounts back in 2009 but I haven't really written anything worth sharing.
-I tried blogging about software development since 2011 but all I have were a few posts.
+Tried blogging about software development since 2011 but all I have were a few posts.
-I accidentally came across GitHub Pages a few days ago and now I'm here.
+Accidentally came across GitHub Pages a few days ago and now I'm here.
 I hope it fares better this time.

+Aside from all these digital/electronic/techie stuff, I like poetry (used to write some), music, history, science fiction, good laughs and a cold, big mug of beer.
+But a more is better!
+Just don't expect me to do programming when I wake up.

+Term

+  : Hello world!
+  : This one too!

 <section class="social">
 <p>&nbsp;</p>